Meeting the challenge of CFR 21 Part 11 compliance for microscopy

 Data can be exported as digitally signed PDF files and in other, standard image formats.
 These files can be readily copied, displayed or printed for inspection or review.

-PCI reads the magnification calibration information from files imported from instruments from most manufacturers, including:
+PCI-CFR reads the magnification calibration information from files acquired from instruments from most manufacturers, including:

 You can make measurements right away with no calibration step required.